arthurS05/flux_app/README.md

 # Citation

-If you use this code, please cite the associated article:
+If you use this code, please cite the associated article: Szylit A, Christaki U, Barret M, Cabrol L, Gandois L, Sejourne A, Bouchard F, Ollivier S, Jardillier L. Spatial Heterogeneity in Methane Biogeochemistry and Prokaryotic Community Structure in Sub-Arctic Waterbodies in Northern Canada.
+Environ Microbiol.
+2025 Dec;27(12):e70210. doi: 10.1111/1462-2920.70210.
+PMID: 41320550; PMCID: PMC12665484.

-Author(s) (2025).
-Title.
-Journal, vol, pages.
-DOI:XXXX